wazuh/wazuh-documentation/source/getting-started/index.rst

 Getting started with Wazuh
 ==========================

-Wazuh is a free and open source security platform that unifies XDR and SIEM capabilities.
-It protects workloads across on-premises, virtualized, containerized, and cloud-based environments.
+Wazuh is an industry-leading security platform that provides XDR and SIEM capabilities.
+You can protect your workloads across on-premises, virtualized, containerized, and cloud-based environments.

-With Wazuh, you get a high-performance host-based intrusion detection system (HIDS) that helps organizations and individuals to protect their data assets against security threats.
-It is widely used by thousands of organizations worldwide, from small businesses to large enterprises.
+It is a free and open source security solution that helps enterprises and individuals to protect their data assets against security threats.
+Wazuh is widely used by thousands of organizations worldwide, from small businesses to large enterprises.

 Check this Getting Started for an overview of the Wazuh platform :ref:`components <components>`, :ref:`architecture <architecture>`, and common :ref:`use cases <use_cases>`.